suttacentral/suttacentral/README.md

 0. Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).
 1. Clone the repo `git clone git@github.com:suttacentral/suttacentral.git`.
 2. Cd into the repo `cd suttacentral`.
-3. Checkout to the development branch `git checkout development`.
-4. run `make prepare-host` in order to make some small adjustment on the host machine so that we can run ElasticSearch.
+3. run `make prepare-host` in order to make some small adjustment on the host machine so that we can run ElasticSearch.
-5.  * 1st time run: run `make run-preview-env` - Build images, load data, index-elasticsearch and more.
+4.  * 1st time run: run `make run-preview-env` - Build images, load data, index-elasticsearch and more.
 	* normal run: run `make run-dev`.

 ### 1.2 Loading the data